deebeebolger/deebeebolger.github.io/content/authors/admin/_index.md

 title: Nelson Bighetti

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Deirdre
-last_name: Bighetti
+last_name: Bolger

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Engineer in scientifique computing and data analysis

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Institute of Language, Communication and the Brain (ILCB), Aix-Marseille University (AMU)
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Scientific computing and data analysis for the support of neurophysiological and behavioral studies on language and communication.

 interests:
   - Artificial Intelligence